Amotekun: Ekiti NBA advocates mandatory psychiatric test for operatives

 “We have seen cases of how Nigerians were being abused by security operatives.
 We have seen how those that were supposed to guarantee safety ended up killing innocent people over flimsy excuses.

-“I appeal to the House to effect this while doing the amendment before transmitting to the executive.
+“I appeal to the House to effect this while amending transmitting to the executive.

 “The board must adopt this as part of the rules for recruitment even if it ends not being part of the amendments.

-“This should take seriously in the recruitment exercise so that the operatives won’t turn out to be lawbreakers”, the NBA boss said.
+“This should be taken seriously in the recruitment exercise so that the operatives won’t turn out to be lawbreakers.”